Logo

 Working Papers

-1. The Digital Reconstruction of U.S. Financial Dominance: Challenge and Governance of Non-Sovereign Digital Assets (invited to MPSA, PSA, BISA, Junior IO, GSIPE, and Renmin SISCDS)
+1. Shadow Dollar: How Private Digital Money Reproduces Financial Dominance (invited to MPSA, PSA, BISA, Junior IO, GSIPE, and Renmin SISCDS)

 2. Pricing China Sovereign Bonds: A Bayesian No-Arbitrage Approach